Balance Bike Vs Scooter

 Mini Micro

-The Mini Micro Deluxe comes with a height adjustable handlebar of between 49 and 67cm.
+The Mini Micro push along comes with a height adjustable handlebar of between 49 and 67cm.
 Adjust the handlebar to at any point within this range, making it easy to find the perfect height for your child.
 The low handlebar height is excellent for very young kids.
 Your child could use the scooter from as young as 2 (or even younger) if they are ready.
 Ideally, handlebars should be no higher than waist height.
 Any higher than this makes it difficult for young children to control.

 Deck